 Children’s books are an extremely important tool for families hoping to introduce French as a second language at home.
 However, it can be difficult to find books that are simple enough for second language learners.
 Ne vous inquiétez pas- I’m here to help!

-Here are a few tips on how to choose a book for a baby, toddler, or preschooler, followed by a visual list of my favourite French books for each age (the images are clickable links!).
+Here are a few tips for choosing books for your kids, followed by a visual list of my favourite French books for each age.

 P.S.
 Many of the books listed below belong to a series (ex: Pat le chat, Je t’aime de la tête aux pieds, etc.) be sure to check out the other books in the series as well!